What Is The Typical Solar Panel Efficiency Rate?

 To get the best out of your solar panels, you will need to consider other factors as well.
 It’s quite important to make sure that the solar panels are installed in the best position possible as this will boost their efficiency.
 Usually, your roof should be facing south and has to be in an area with no trees shading over it.
 Shade is likely to greatly affect the efficiency of the solar panels.

 The suppliers that you will encounter by filling the form on the right can easily determine what your place needs exactly.
 They can determine the optimal position for the installation and the optimal size of the system that you need.
 Thus, if you are in doubt about what you need, feel free to fill out the form and get all the answers that you desire.

 Factors Affecting Solar Panels’ Efficiency Include

-- Temperature - The temperature of the panels can also affect their efficiency.
-Some solar panels work better with very hot temperatures, but in most cases very high temperatures are not recommended.
+- Temperature: the temperature of the panels can also affect their efficiency.
+Some solar panels work better in very hot temperatures, but in most cases, very high temperatures are not recommended.
 Therefore installers always leave a few inches between the panels and the roof in order for air to be able to flow through and cool down the solar panel system.

 Once more, when you are in the process of deciding, keep in mind all these factors.
 Remember that blindly going for the highest efficiency rates is not always the best idea, unless your roof is very small and your installer has advised you to go for it.

 Before making the final decision, it is recommended that you get an advice from the potential supplier.
 You can do so by requesting a quote by filling the form on the right side of the page.
-The service is absolutely free and comes with no obligations.
+The service is absolutely free and without obligation.